roam/django-tasks-demo/README.md

 First: clone this repository.

-Second: this project assumes you've got a [ntfy.sh](https://ntfy.sh) account and a topic URL set in your environment:
+Second: this project assumes you've got a [ntfy.sh](https://ntfy.sh) account and a topic URL set as a `NTFY_URL` environment variable.
+Like this:

 `NTFY_URL=https://ntfy.sh/062519693d9c4913826f0a39aeea8a4c`